santoshtechwiz/codeguru.github.io/blazor-webcam-access.md

 ![](https://blogger.googleusercontent.com/img/a/AVvXsEj822VcB1xaPgIhlrG6wRFvWRoeY25ShKH71XadfCHFxSeOnU5tvs_GhjpEBvRK5sKyYJclQM8n9nZZnL8UyVmAU49ZxR1_6T3RbqP6eFufpn5mljTkXlTxsdnM6J-IlEXwFhh_XDI5kHOe_C6qJZOWzzMhNjlQqwSIT_nmcy2jZWstVMKni_GkMBkZ9w=w640-h258)

-As you can see from the above image that we are using Blazor `DotNetRefrence` class to mediate beweeen JavaScript and C#.
+As you can see from the above image that we are using Blazor `DotNetObjectReference` class to mediate beweeen JavaScript and C#.
 Lets add the javascript file and add the following functions.

 ```js